 • Our consultation and training services have included: staff wellbeing, team building, stress/crisis management, counseling, expatriate/family adjustment, practitioner skills and affiliations, ethics/good practice, integrity/anti-corruption, and global mental health.

 Member Care Associates (MCA) began as an informal affiliation of member care colleagues in 1995 in the United Kingdom.
-Many of the colleagues had mental health/counselling backgrounds and connected with MCA in order to provide personal and professional support for each other.
+Many of the colleagues had mental health/counseling backgrounds and connected with MCA in order to provide personal and professional support for each other.
 Over the years they also worked together on projects focusing on mission/humanitarian personnel: consultation for developing member care programs and affiliations; training and counselling at conferences; field visits for mission/aid personnel; and writing/translating materials.
 MCA Inc. has been a non-profit corporation in the United States since 2009 and is also has 501c3 status with the Internal Revenue Service (hence donations in the USA are tax-deductible).
 Kelly and Michèle O’Donnell have coordinated MCA since its inception and currently serve as CEO and COO, respectively.
-Currently (2017-2018) there are five members on the Board of Directors.
+Currently (2020) there are five members on the Board of Directors.

 MCA Core Commitments